gldog/concurrent_git_merge/README.md

                             variables exposed:
                               o MGR_REPO_LOCAL_NAME From parameter -r/--repos-data the 1st part
                                                     'repo_local_name'.
-                              o MGR_SOURCE_BRANCH   From parameter -r/--repos-data the 2nd part
+                              o MGR_SOURCE_REF   From parameter -r/--repos-data the 2nd part
-                                                    'source_branch', or the default-source-branch -S if
+                                                    'source_ref', or the default-source-ref -S if
                                                     absent.
                               o MGR_DEST_BRANCH     From parameter -r/--repos-data the 3rd part
                                                     'dest-branch', or the default-dest-branch -D if